ansible/ansible-runner-service/README.md

 # ansible-runner-service    ![Build status](https://travis-ci.com/pcuzner/ansible-runner-service.svg?branch=master)[![codecov](https://codecov.io/gh/pcuzner/ansible-runner-service/branch/master/graph/badge.svg)](https://codecov.io/gh/pcuzner/ansible-runner-service)
 This project wraps the ansible_runner interface inside a REST API enabling ansible playbooks to be executed and queried from other platforms.

 The incentive for this is two-fold;
 - provide Ansible integration to non-python projects
 - provide a means of programmatically running playbooks where the ansible engine is running on a separate host or in a separate container

 ## Features
 The core of this project is ansible_runner, so first of all, a quick call out to those [folks](https://github.com/ansible/ansible-runner/graphs/contributors) for such an awesome tool!
 #### Security
 - https support (http not supported)
+  - production version:
+    - uses TLS mutual authentication. (<misc/nginx> folder provides a container to be used in production)
+    - Valid client and server certificates must be used to access the API (See documentation in <misc/nginx> folder)
+  - test version:
-  - uses self-signed if existing crt/key files are not present
+    - uses self-signed if existing crt/key files are not present (<misc/docker> provides a container to be used in test systems)
     - if not present, generates self-signed on first start up
-- API endpoints
-  - /api and /metrics endpoints are deemed public
-  - all other endpoints are require a token (JWT) for access
-- token based access requires a valid login using http basicauth, to initiate token generation
-  - token has a default TTL (24 hours)
 - creates or reuses ssh pub/priv keys for communication with target hosts
-- supports ip whitelist to further lock down access to the API

 #### Monitoring
   - /metrics endpoint provides key metrics for monitoring the instance with [Prometheus](https://prometheus.io/)